Erik van Rooyen Betting Profile: The Sentry - PGA TOUR

 van Rooyen's Best Finishes

-- van Rooyen last season took part in 27 tournaments, picking up one win and three finishes in the top 10.
+- van Rooyen last season participated in 27 tournaments, picking up one win and three finishes in the top 10.

-- In those 27 tournaments, he had a 44.4% success rate in terms of making the cut (12 cuts made).
+- In those 27 tournaments, he made the cut on 12 occasions.

 - Last season van Rooyen's best performance came at the World Wide Technology Championship.
 He shot -27 and won the title (his only win last season).

-- van Rooyen compiled 275 points last season, which ranked him 135th in the FedExCup standings.
+- van Rooyen collected 275 points last season, ranking 135th in the FedExCup standings.

 van Rooyen's Strokes Gained Rankings